What They Do: Judges and hearing officers apply the law by overseeing the legal process in courts.

 How to Become One: Judges usually have law degrees and work experience as lawyers.
 However, some administrative law judge, hearing officer, and magistrate positions require only a bachelor’s degree.

-Job Outlook: Employment of judges and hearing officers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
-These workers play an essential role in the legal system, and their services will continue to be needed into the future.
+Job Outlook: Employment of judges and hearing officers is projected to grow 3 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of judges and hearing officers with similar occupations.